Search

 What will a VI/O&M mentor do?

-Each mentor/protégé team will be issued a contact log which lists activities or topics that should be covered over the course of the mentor assignment.
+Each mentor/protégé team will be issued a contact log that lists activities or topics that should be covered over the course of the mentor assignment.
 Contact logs are shared with the Mentor Coordinator to provide a statewide, global view of what is being worked on by the mentor/protégé teams.
 Mentors will not be asked to provide grades or evaluations.

 • Activities Checklist for TVI protégé (DOC) (PDF)